open-mmlab/mmyolo/docs/en/algorithm_descriptions/yolov5_description.md

 RangeKing@github provides the graph above.
 Thanks, RangeKing!

-YOLOv5 is an open-sourced object detection algorithm for real-time industrial applications which has received extensive attention.
+YOLOv5 is an open-source object detection algorithm for real-time industrial applications which has received extensive attention.
 The reason for the explosion of YOLOv5 is not simply due to its excellent performance.
 It is more about the overall utility and robustness of its library.
 In short, the main features of YOLOv5 are:

 1. **Friendly and perfect deployment supports**